-In addition to the Annual Call for Proposals, the OAD undertakes (with the support of visiting experts, partners etc.) and coordinates programs with specific focus that align with the strategic objectives of the office.
+In addition to the Annual Call for Proposals, the OAD undertakes (with the support of visiting experts, partners etc.) and coordinates Special Projects with specific focus that align with the strategic objectives of the office.

 The OAD partnered with the International Science Council’s (ISC) Regional Office for Africa (ROA) to jointly host an interdisciplinary workshop on Science for Development.
 The idea behind this workshop is to bring together experts from both science and development fields, especially from across Africa, in an atmosphere where they can freely discuss and find common grounds regarding socio-economic development.
 Through this we hope to stimulate collaborations and partnerships between scientists and development experts or practitioners and generate ideas for interdisciplinary science-for-development projects.